Rescue from Gilligan's Island: Production

 Tina Louise declined to appear in the movie, claiming that she was not going to reprise the role that she felt had devastated her career.
 Reportedly she asked for a prohibitively large sum of money.
 Judith Baldwin, a substantially younger actress who resembled Louise, was cast in her place.
 The following year, Baldwin would go on to play Ginger again in The Castaways on Gilligan's Island.
 Cassandra Peterson also auditioned for the part of Ginger, shortly before KHJ-TV offered her the horror-host position as 'Elvira, Mistress of the Dark'.

 Release

 Rescue from Gilligan's Island aired in two parts on NBC on October 14 and 21, 1978.
 The first part garnered a 30.2 rating and a 52 share.
 This was just below the ratings of the top two TV series that season, Laverne & Shirley and Three's Company.
 The made-for-TV-movie was released on DVD on January 1, 2002, August 1, 2012, June 23, 2015, and July 9, 2015.
+A Blu-ray edition was released by VarietyFilms.net on October 26, 2022, containing what was then the best available copy derived from upscaled videotapes.
+An Ultra-HD Blu-ray set with bonus material was released by the same label on July 2, 2024, after a 16mm syndication print was located & scanned in 4K.